olneyhymn/shilohopc.org/content/pages/about.md

 <img class="pull_right thumbnail img_left" style="max-width:320px;margin:5px;" src="/static/holst.jpg">

 In August 2015, Pastor Fluhrer resigned to accept another ministerial call.
 In May 2016, Reverend Matthew Holst, formerly of Geneva OPC in Woodstock, GA, was installed as senior pastor of Shiloh.
-Pastor Hughes continues as associate pastor.
+In May 2017, Pastor Irfon Hughes retired as a pastor of Shiloh; he remains a member of our Session.